 The blade-style, tour-inspired design is forged from 8620 carbon steel and is geared for the highly skilled player who prioritizes workability and trajectory control.
-Elite shot-makers can attack every pin with confidence thanks to shortened blade lengths, less offset, and thin sole widths that are intended to perform in all situations.
+Elite shot-makers can confidently attack every pin thanks to shortened blade lengths, less offset, and thin sole widths intended to perform in all situations.

-Forgiveness is enhanced by a machined tungsten toe screw.
+A machined tungsten toe screw enhances forgiveness.
 Every detail has been meticulously calculated.
 More than 50 phases in the manufacturing process are 100% inspected, including accurate machining of the face and grooves.
 PING’s ping g410 cavity back irons are fantastic clubs for pro players.